rubyjs/therubyracer/README.md

 ## Different ways of loading javascript source

-In addition to just evaluating strings, you can also use streams such as files.
+In addition to just evaluating strings, you can also use streams, such as files.

 evaluate bytes read from any File/IO object: